Timeline

 Change this number to change the overall length of the Timeline.

-Clicking this sets the end of the availabe part of the Timeline to this last keyframe.
+Clicking this sets the end of the available part of the Timeline to this last keyframe.

 All Timeline controls are also available in the Timeline menu.